GitauHarrison/notes/docker_deployment.md

 ## Build a Container Image

+I am of the assumption that you already have a flask application built.
+I will show you how to build a container image from that flask application.
+For the purposes of demonstration, I will use my [beautiful flask tables](https://github.com/GitauHarrison/beautiful-flask-tables) project.

 The first step in creating a container for our app is to _build an **image**_ for it.
 A container image is a template that is used to create a container.
 It contains a complete representation of the container file system, along with various settings pertaining to networking, start up options, etc.

 I will show you how to generate a container through a script.